Project Brief Template for Clearer Team Alignment

 If you already know the output needs to be a brief, the fastest move is to shape the source material around that format early.

-This is where format-first work becomes powerful.
 You are not guessing what kind of document should exist.
 The document type is already chosen.
 The job is to compress the project into a cleaner version of that structure.

 That is why FormaLM fits project brief work well.
 The hard part is not finding a template.
 It is turning real project background, conclusions, and next actions into a version that feels concise without becoming empty.